hg-mirrors/pypy_revdb/README.rst

   file originally lives).
 It has got a small CFFI module, so you should run either ``python setup.py install`` (usually in a virtualenv) or directly ``python setup.py build_ext --inplace``.
-Use a regular CPython 2.7.x here, or PyPy but not the RevDB version of PyPy.
+Use a regular CPython 2.7.x here, or PyPy2 but not the RevDB version of PyPy.
+  (You need to use Python 2.x for this even if you did a recording of a Python 3.x program above.)

 Usage